binaabdulrahim/aiPhishingEmailDetectionProject/README.md

-# AI Phishing Email Tool
+# AI Phishing Email Detection Tool

 ## Description
 A brief overview of what the project does and its purpose.